fybrik/fybrik/site/docs/concepts/taxonomy.md

 Fybrik interacts with multiple external components, such as the data catalog, data governance policy manager, and modules.
 In order for fybrik to orchestrate the data plane of a given workload it is essential that all the components involved use common terms.
 For example, if a data governance policy refers to a particular transform it is crucial that the module implementing that transform refer to it in the same way, or for fybrik to be able to map between the disparate terms.

-some components that use taxonomy:
+Some components that use taxonomy:

 * [FybrikApplication](../architecture/#fybrikapplication) yaml - information provided about the workload and the datasets.
 * Fybrik manager ([FybrikApplication controller](../architecture/#fybrikapplication)) - validates that the data is used in accord with the data governance policies and the IT config policies.
 * [Data catalog](../connectors/#data-catalog) - provides metadata about the asset.
 * [Data Governance Policy Manager](../connectors/#policy-manager) - defines the governance policies to follow.
 * [Config Policy Manager](./config-policies.md) - defines the IT policies to follow.
-* [FybrikModules](./modules.md) - describes capabilities that can be included in a data plane.
+* [FybrikModules](./modules.md) - describe capabilities that can be included in a data plane.

 Default taxonomies are provided by fybrik in a JSON file format, and are meant as a starting point.
 Different actors can [expand](../../tasks/custom-taxonomy) these.